eslint/eslint/docs/rules/README.md

 ## Strict Mode

-These rules relate to using strict mode.
+These rules relate to using strict mode and strict mode directives.

-* [strict](strict.md) - controls location of Use Strict Directives
+* [strict](strict.md) - require effective use of strict mode directives

 ## Variables